 Reduced Costs

 A streamlined recruitment approach can lower costs by making the hiring process more efficient and ensuring the right candidate is selected for the job.
 This, in turn, reduces expenses related to training, poor performance, and rehiring due to a bad fit.
-A shorter and more efficient hiring process reduces your HR team’s recruitment costs, freeing up resources for other projects.
+An efficient hiring process directly impacts the bottom line; research from Youth Employment UK in 2026 shows the average cost-per-hire in the UK is £6,125, a figure that a streamlined policy helps to control.

 Supports Strategic Workforce Planning